 In 2019, we’re continuing to see creating safe and secure events as a top priority in enterprise event marketing.

 This article will cover strategies event marketers are using to ensure their events are safe and secure – both digitally and physically – for their attendees.

 Attendees are increasingly looking for personalized experiences and recommendations, customized to their unique interests.
 In turn, event organizers are looking to delight attendees while also maximizing value to their partners and sponsors and abiding by privacy and security regulations.

-To create an ecosystem where event organizers can delight attendees, create value for sponsors and partners as well as fulfill legal requirements, it’s best – and legally required – for event organizers to be upfront with their attendees about what data is being collected, how it is stored and how it’s shared with partners and sponsors.
+To create an ecosystem where event organizers can delight attendees, create value for sponsors and partners, while paying attention to event security and event app security, as well as fulfilling legal requirements, it’s best – and legally required – for event organizers to be upfront with their attendees about what data is being collected, how it is stored and how it’s shared with partners and sponsors.